Mentoring opportunities for ICAS members

-A pilot programme in 2015 revealed that mentoring by a CA was highly valued by businesses and rewarding for the CA. The success led to the establishment of our business mentoring scheme; we work with external organisations such as the Scottish Chambers of Commerce and Entrepreneurial Spark to match CA mentors with businesses across Scotland and England.
+A pilot programme in 2015 revealed that mentoring by a CA was highly valued by businesses and rewarding for the CA. That success led to the establishment of our business mentoring scheme.
+Today we work with external organisations such as the Scottish Chambers of Commerce and Entrepreneurial Spark to match CA mentors with businesses across Scotland and England.
 We can also identify international contacts for members overseas (currently via Scottish Enterprise).